deanturpin/superdean.com/complete.md

 ## Raketa 2609.HA 11.5'''

 Solid Soviet-era watch, 38mm, just needs a little love.
-See [Ranfft](http://www.ranfft.de/cgi-bin/bidfun-db.cgi?10&ranfft&&2uswk&Raketa_2609_HA).

 - [x] Estimate amplitude (slow-mo video): approx 200&deg;
 - [x] Potential loose dial (rattles when you tap it but case screws are tight): was missing a dial screw